snotskie/ttrpg/md/endeavored.md

 **Sync and Morale:** The symbol <b>X</b> represents how "in sync" you are with your unit for the round, and your temporary Blessings represent your accumulated "morale."

 **Units:** Similar to the Eye in Stealth Endeavors, "units" are characters with a single Unit Stat, no track position, its Unit Stat is never spent, and it can only be Attacked by other units.
 Each unit has a track, which end at the position equal to the unit's Unit Stat Die size.
-Anything placed or moved beyond this is placed at the last position on the track instead.
-You and your fellow "operators" begin at position 0 on your unit's track and effects allow you to extend your unit's track during the Endeavor.
+Anything placed or moved beyond this is placed at the last track position instead.
+You and your fellow "operators" begin at position 0 on your unit's track.
+Effects extend your unit's track during the Endeavor.

 **Unit Actions:** Units do not have a turn as normal.
 Instead, when they receive Help, they may immediately act.
 They may act <b>X</b> times per round this way, using their Unit Stat Die.
 Attacks against a unit are one rank more difficult for each size smaller the Defender's Unit Stat Die is than the Attacker's.

 **Hits:** When a unit is "hit," choose a random position at 1 or greater on its track.
 Add a Hit Button there if one is not there already.

-**Goal:** Place three Hit Buttons in a row on your opponents' units' tracks before they can do the same to yours.
+**Goal:** Place three Hit Buttons in a row on your opponents' units' tracks before they do the same to yours.

 ### Specialization Options
 <!-- _class: ability -->